OpenSDN-io/docs/opensdn-monitoring-and-troubleshooting-guide/vrouter-cli-utilities-vnc.rst

       * - Release
         - Description
       * - 2011
-        - In Tungsten Fabric Release 2011, you can use the dpdkinfo --ddp list command to display the list of DDP profiles added in the vRouter.
+        - In OpenSDN Release 2011, you can use the dpdkinfo --ddp list command to display the list of DDP profiles added in the vRouter.
       * - 2011
-        - In Tungsten Fabric Release 2011, the dpdkconf command enables you to configure a DPDK enabled vRouter.
+        - In OpenSDN Release 2011, the dpdkconf command enables you to configure a DPDK enabled vRouter.
 In release 2011, you can use the dpdkconf command to enable or delete a DDP profile in vRouter.
       * - 2011
-        - Tungsten Fabric Release 2008 supports clearing of vif statistics counters for all interfaces by using the --clear command.
+        - OpenSDN Release 2008 supports clearing of vif statistics counters for all interfaces by using the --clear command.
       * - 2011
-        - In Tungsten Fabric Release 2008, the dpdkinfo command enables you to see the details of the internal data structures of a DPDK enabled vRouter.
+        - In OpenSDN Release 2008, the dpdkinfo command enables you to see the details of the internal data structures of a DPDK enabled vRouter.